lggg123/NFT-bulk-upload/bulk_mint_nfts/README.md

 6. Now upload `metadata` folder to Pinata and grab CID.

 7. Either deploy contract using remix (follow the youtube tutorial on above link ) or deploy via terminal:
+8. For the remix way just look at this and forget the rest below:
+   -  Simplified Usage Instructions

+    -  Copy and Paste ArtCollectible.sol and remix_scripts/bulk_mint_nfts.js to your remix browser and connect to the appropriate blockchain.
+Fix the scripts accordingly.
+Remember to upload the entire folder of NFTs to pinata and copy the CID to the ArtCollectible.sol to be able to appropriately do so.

+    -  deploy ArtCollectible.sol using the deploy button then right click bulk_mint_nfts.js and click run to run the script.
+9. This is if you want to use the terminal, which is much tougher and tedious.
    Update the metadata CID in `ArtCollectible.sol` inside constructor.
    Update Rinkeby test network details in `truffle-config.js` .
    Update your account mnemonic in `.env` file.